dream0x/doxe1/README.md

 Overall, it's been going on for about 2 years, I'm very excited and passionate about it.

 I actively participate in testnets of young networks, sometimes even become a genesis validator in mainnets.
+Networks: https://github.com/doxe1/doxe1/blob/main/doxe.md

 Here is my social, feel free to contact if you have any questions: